codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 max-width="50%"
 %}

-For each environment you can select
+  For each environment you can select:
   * A name for that column
   * The Kubernetes cluster it corresponds to
   * One or more namespaces that define this environment (You can even toggle the switch for a regex match)
   * A custom pipeline that will be used when a Helm release is installed for the first time in this column
   * A custom pipeline that will be used when a Helm release is dragged in this column (promoted from another column)
   * Optional.
 One or more charts to use for the environment.
 Defining charts for the environment saves you from having to search through all the charts in your Helm repository.
 When you install an application from the install graphical dialog, only the selected chart(s) are displayed.
   * A presentation color to easily identify the environment on the board (For example, a "production" environment should have a red color)

 You can also select no namespace at all.
-In that case the column will show Helm releases for all namespaces in that cluster.
+In that case, the column will show Helm releases for all namespaces in that cluster.
 You can change all these options after creation, so feel free to change your mind.

 Repeat the same process for additional environments.
 Remember that you can name your environment as you want and define any combination of cluster/namespace for any of the columns.
 This gives you a lot of power to define a Helm environment board that matches exactly your own process.